RuiaRui/project-dataoverflow/index.md

 For the rest of the countries, it seems as though they are very similar to the UK in terms of trend line, with the only difference being France.
 France, in contrast with the others shows a much flatter trend line, indicating that the sentiment has not changed much over the years contained in the data-set.
 {% include country.html %}

 The plot below shows the average sentiment per gender.
-We appologise for the exclusion of gender-variant speakers, but since these only made up 0.2% of the data, we decided to not include them in the plot, as they seem to not be representative of the general Western perspective due to the small number of speakers.
+We apologize for the exclusion of gender-variant speakers, but since these only made up 0.2% of the data, we decided to not include them in the plot, as they seem to not be representative of the general Western perspective due to the small number of speakers.
 However, when looking at the differences between the male and female speakers, the only difference we observe is a small bias towards the positive when looking a female quotees.
 {% include gender.html %}

+There are also some differences in sentiment between the different parties.
+We focused mainly on the differences between Democrats and Republicans.
+The general consensus is that the Republican Party will have a more negative attitude, but the graph below shows that after January 2018, the sentiment of the Republicans is more positive than that of the Democrats.
+Meanwhile, the sentiment of the Republicans is stable and mostly negative with scores ranging from 0.09 to -0.2, while the sentiment of the  Democrats has changed more frequently between positive and negative.

 {% include party.html %}

 {% include speaker.html %}

 When we look at the plot below, we see an interesting pattern emerge.
-We can observe that the US congress is much more negative than US non congress members, and even more negative than non-US citizens.
+We can observe that the US congress is much more negative than US non-congress members, and even more negative than non-US citizens.
 This may be the case as debates in congress tend to be more polarized, with parties critisizing each other in how they are handling the diplomatic relations with China.

 Furthermore, here we again observe the general trend where the average sentiment decreases over time, possibly indicating deteriorating relations between the west and China.
 When looking at the trendline of US congress members this becomes particularly apparent.
 {% include UScongress.html %}